 Announcing Residential Care for Adults and Adolescents in Columbus, OH

-We’re excited to announce that The Emily Program will open two residential programs—one for adolescents and one for adults—in Columbus, Ohio in 2021.
+We are thrilled to announce that The Emily Program will open two residential programs—one for adolescents and one for adults—in Columbus, Ohio in early 2022.
 With this expansion, we will address the lack of residential treatment available to adolescents in the state, as well as growing demand for adult residential programming.

 “We’re very excited to bring these residential programs to Columbus,” said Dr. Jillian Lampert, The Emily Program’s Chief Strategy Officer.
 “Eating disorders are serious illnesses, but we also know they are highly treatable.
 Access to effective care at the appropriate level is critical.
 Residential treatment isn’t widely available in the region, especially for adolescents, so we’re pleased to be able to meet that need.”